 If you should need hotel arrangements, please click here for a list of area hotels or call 516.323.3554.

 This conference is approved for 3.5 hours of Continuing Teacher and Leader Education (CTLE).

-ESL or bilingual teachers must complete a minimum of 50% of the required CTLE hours in language acquisition, including a focus on best practices for co-teaching strategies.
-All other certificate holders must complete a minimum of 15% of the hours dedicated to language acquisition addressing the needs of ELL learners, including a focus on best practices for co-teaching strategies.
+ESOL or bilingual teachers must complete a minimum of 50% of the required CTLE hours in language acquisition, including a focus on best practices for co-teaching strategies.
+All other certificate holders must complete a minimum of 15% of the hours dedicated to language acquisition addressing the needs of ELs, including a focus on best practices for co-teaching strategies.
 This conference will satisfy 3.5 hours in those areas.
 Click here for further information on the CTLE requirements.